NaimaEG1983/holbertonschool-low_level_programming/variables_if_else_while/README.md

 Task3 'Print the alphabet in lower and after in upper case' Task4 'Print the alphabet in lower case except 'q' qnd 'e'' Task5 'Print numbers from 0 to 9'
+Task6 'Print numbers from 0 to 9 by using twice the putchar fonction with no declaration of type char'